57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 2. At mint initialization, enable the Token-2022 extension and set the mint’s hook program id.
 3. On each transfer, Token-2022 CPI-calls that program with the accounts you declared, often via `execute` and an `extra-account-metas` PDA so the hook sees every account it needs.
 A failing hook rolls back the transfer.

-Callers must use `transferChecked`; plain `transfer` fails.
+Callers must use `transferChecked`; plain `transfer` will fail.
 Many wallets and DEXs still lack hook support, so check compatibility before shipping.

 In our staking example, blacklist checks live inside `stake`, `unstake`, and `claimRewards`.
 That blocks protocol paths only, not arbitrary wallet-to-wallet transfers.
 For a global blacklist, use Transfer Hook.